ubisoft/vrtist/README.md

 - Click the install... button and search "mixer.zip"
 - Activate the add-on by checking the "Collaboration Mixer" item

-## How to launch
+### How to Launch the Live Link

 Open your scene in Blender.
-In 3D Viewport, press "N" to open the Mixer addon.
-Ener the VRtist.exe path.
+In the 3D Viewport, press "N" to open the Mixer addon.
+Enter the VRtist.exe path.

 Launch or join a server, create or join a room and press "Launch VRtist".
 Put your headset and enjoy!